chandru89new/speech_to_text/readme.md

 npm install
 ```

-This will download all the necessary files.
+This will download all the necessary libraries.

 ### Get your token from AssemblyAI and save it